navyareddyg99-bot/azure-data-engineering-end-to-end/README.md

 3. Data is transformed using PySpark in Azure Databricks.
 4. Processed data is stored back in ADLS Gen2.
 5. Azure Synapse Analytics is used for querying and analytics.

+## Key Design Decisions
+-Used Parquet for optimized analytics
+-Implemented overwrite strategy for idempotent pipelines -Used serverless SQL views for BI consumption

 ## Current Status
 - [x] GitHub repository setup